 One method (liquid penetrant testing) involves using dyes, fluorescent or non-fluorescent, in fluids for non-magnetic materials, usually metals.
 Another commonly used NDT method used on ferrous materials involves the application of fine iron particles (either liquid or dry dust) that are applied to a part while it is in an externally magnetized state (magnetic-particle testing).
 The particles will be attracted to leakage fields within the test object and form on the object’s surface.
 Magnetic particle testing can reveal surface & some sub-surface defects within the part.

-To support our one-source solution business model, CRC Surface Technologies provides two NDT services: Magnetic Particle and Liquid Penetrant testing.
+To support our one-source solution business model, CRC Surface Technologies provides two NDT inspection services: Magnetic Particle and Liquid Penetrant testing.
 Both are conducted onsite by our certified NDT Inspectors and audited regularly by Nadcap.